 Following the tragic loss of their close friend and three-time producer, Jerry Finn, the band opted to self-produce this album, which they recorded piecemeal, in separate locations across San Diego and Los Angeles, between February 2009 and July 2011.

 Lyrically and thematically, Neighborhoods is their bleakest album yet, having been heavily influenced by the tragedies besetting the band prior to and just around the time of their reformation – not only Jerry Finn's passing, but also Barker's near-fatal plane crash, and the death by overdose of his collaborator, DJ AM.
 Hence, the album deals with loss, separation, upheaval, and doubt, as well as addiction, estrangement, and depression.

 Musically, the album represents a healthy fusion of the trio's individual styles.
-'Ghost On The Dancefloor', which opens the record, combines DeLonge's taste for expansive, arena-busting space rock with the light and catchy riffs more typical of blink, which also kick off the next track, 'Natives' – a whirlwind, dual-vocal reverie for the band's pop punk early days.
+'Ghost On The Dancefloor', which opens the record, combines DeLonge's taste for expansive, arena-busting space rock with the light and catchy riffs more typical of blink, which also kicks off the next track, 'Natives' – a whirlwind, dual-vocal reverie for the band's pop-punk early days.

 Meanwhile, the experimental streak of their last pre-hiatus album lives on in the deluxe edition – namely in the 'Snake Charmer' intro, the densely instrumental 'Heart's All Gone Interlude', and the dark and vibratory 'Fighting The Gravity'.